Efficient End-to-end Language Model Fine-tuning on Graphs: Experiment

 \subsection{Prediction Performance}

-We evaluate the effectiveness of LLM fine-tuning by comparing the prediction accuracy on downstream GNNs.
-From the accuracy summarized in Table~\ref{tab:accuracy-llm}, we can make the following observations:
+\textbf{Major baselines} We evaluate the effectiveness of LM fine-tuning by comparing the prediction accuracy on downstream GNNs.
+From Table~\ref{tab:accuracy-llm}, we can make the following observations:

-\begin{itemize}[leftmargin=0.3in] \item In the low labeling setting (Cora and Pubmed), LEADING outperforms all other LLM fine-tuning strategies.
-Notably, compared with Supervised-FT DeBERTa, LEDING significantly boosts the performance of the DeBERTa from $59.2\%$ to $80.6\%$ for GCN and from $57.4\%$ to $81.4\%$ for GAT on Cora.
+\begin{itemize} [leftmargin=0.15in] \itemsep{0em} \item In the low labeling setting (Cora and Pubmed), LEADING outperforms all other LM fine-tuning strategies.
+Notably, compared with Supervised-FT DeBERTa, LEADING significantly boosts the performance of the DeBERTa from $59.2\%$ to $80.6\%$ for GCN and from $57.4\%$ to $81.4\%$ for GAT on Cora.
 A similar improvement can be observed on PubMed as well.

-\item On the contrary, GLEM (DeBERTa) performs badly in the low labeling rate setting.
-These comparisons clearly demonstrate the strong \textit{data efficiency} of the LEADING algorithm since it effectively transfers the knowledge from LLMs with very limited labeled data by end-to-end LLM-GNN training.
-Note that we found that in the low labeling case, because of the poor quality of generated pseudo labels, GLEM actually achieves its best accuracy in a very special case when the ratio of pseudo labels is set to be 0, which will reduce GLEM to either pre-trained LLM (if using 0 learning rate) or supervised FT LLM.
-Hence we report the same performance as the best result obtained in pre-trained LLM and supervised FT LLM.

-\item Another crucial aspect to emphasize is the substantial influence of data efficiency on LLM fine-tuning.
-In scenarios with limited labeled data, the traditional approach of Supervised Fine-tuning using true labels can negatively impact performance.
-This observation clarifies instances in our results (Table 1) where the Supervised-FT method achieves similar performance to that of Pre-trained LLMs; this occurrence arises because none fine-tuning is a special case of Supervised-FT when the learning rate is set to 0.
-This underscores the significance of data efficiency, a key focus of improvement in our LEADING algorithm.

-\item Comparing Pre-trained DeBERTa with Supervised-FT DeBERTa, the fine-tuning without an end-to-end manner does not provide significant benefits in the low-labeling setting (Cora and PubMed), but it can become more helpful as the amount of training data increases (ogbn-arxiv).
+\item Comparing Pre-trained DeBERTa with Supervised-FT DeBERTa, fine-tuning without an end-to-end manner does not provide significant benefits in the low-labeling setting (Cora and PubMed) due to the scarcity of labeled data.
+However, it can prove more beneficial as the volume of training data increases (ogbn-arxiv).

+\item We found that all baselines perform poorly in low labeling rate settings, revealing a gap compared to shallow embeddings.
+We conclude that when training samples are limited, these methods fail to transfer sufficient pre-trained knowledge from LMs to downstream GNN tasks, which supports our claim in Section \ref{sec:intro} and is consistent with existing works \cite{chen2023exploring}.
+However, LEADING does not suffer from this limitation.
+Thanks to our proposed end-to-end fine-tuning, it effectively fills the performance gap observed in baselines and performs the best in all scenarios, highlighting its necessity.